oskareriksson/slutuppgift-htmlcssjs/README.md

 * Connecting the form funcitonality to back-end so that it actually sends something and not just clear the inputs.
 * Make the social media tip actually link to a persons social media(if the site is made for an actual person).
 * Made some additions to the validate forms function so that it checks for a valid email adress and not just > 0 characters.
+* Optimize image sizes for faster loading on all devices.

 #### Website live at: https://oskareriksson.github.io/slutuppgift-htmlcssjs/